joechev/git-theme/README.md

-# git-theme
+# slack-theme
-Dark theme for git
+Dark theme for slack